-Table 11.10 - As Constructed Survey - Horizontal directional drilling, Microtunnelling and Thrust boring and auger boring
+Table 11.10 - As Constructed Survey - horizontal directional drilling, Microtunnelling and

+Thrust boring and auger boring

-Clause As Constructed Survey Methodology (Includes using appropriate codes as per the TMR Surveying Standards - Schedule 1) Accuracy Hz & Vt (mm) 11.10.1 Horizontal Directional Drilling Survey the marked locations and depths on the 11.10.2 Microtunnelling and Jacking ground surface from the sonde at intervals determined by the length of the drill rod and at ± 50 11.10.3 Thrust / Auger boring minimum 10 m intervals.
+Clause As Constructed Survey Methodology (includes using appropriate codes as per the TMR Surveying Standards - Schedule 1) Accuracy Hz & Vt (mm) 11.10.1 Horizontal Directional Drilling Survey the marked locations and depths on the 11.10.2 Microtunnelling and Jacking determined by the length of the drill rod and at ± 50 11.10.3 Thrust / Auger boring minimum 10 m intervals.

-^{} Accuracies are stated in terms of 'relative uncertainty' at 95% confidence level.
+Accuracies are stated in terms of 'relative uncertainty' at 95% confidence level.